Grand Prix of Long Beach: Circuit

 The current race circuit is a 1.968 mi temporary road course laid out in the city streets surrounding the Long Beach Convention Center.
 The convention center actually doubled as the pit paddock during the days of Formula One.
 The circuit also goes primarily over the former location of The Pike historic amusement zone.
 The track is particularly noted for its last section, a sharp hairpin turn followed by a long, slightly curved front straightaway which runs the length of Shoreline Drive.
 The circuit is situated on the Long Beach waterfront, and is lined with palm trees (especially along the front straightaway towards the Aquarium of the Pacific), making for a scenic track.
 Long Beach is classified as an FIA Grade Two circuit.

 The circuit has undergone numerous layout changes since the race's inception in 1975.
-All iterations have featured a signature hairpin turn, main stretch along Shoreline Drive, and back stretch along Seaside Way.
+All iterations have featured a signature hairpin turn, main stretch along Shoreline Drive, and back stretch along Seaside Way or Ocean Boulevard.
 The first grand prix layout measured 2.02 miles, and featured two hairpins, one at each end of the Shoreline Drive straightaway.
 In its early years, the starting line and the finish line were located on different sides of the course.

 In 1982, the hairpin turn and the end of the main stretch (turn 1) was removed, and replaced with a 90-degree right turn, followed by 90-degree left turn.
 When the race became a CART series event, the layout was changed significantly.
 The final turn hairpin was moved to the east, closer to the pit entrance.
 Other slow chicanes and turns were removed.
 After a minor tweak to the layout in 1987, the track was shortened in 1992 by the removal of the Park Avenue loop.
 That created a longer Seaside Way back stretch and a faster run to the passing zone.

 In 1999, due to new construction in the area, the turn one set of curves was removed, and replaced with the new fountain complex.
 Turn one now became a 90-degree left turn, leading into a roundabout around a fountain, and a series of three 90-degree turns.
 A year later, this segment was revised again, to create a longer straightaway leading to Pine Avenue.
 This course layout remains intact today.